 At rest, the metabolism decreases.
 However, a calorie is still burnt.
 Naturally, the body wants compensation for calorie burn.
 Hence, you end up eating more than required.
 Keep track of the calorie intake.
 People tend to overestimate calories burnt in the workout.
 Use fitness trackers to check the calorie burn.
 For instance, Apple watches or Fitbit.
 Other fitness apps may also come in handy.
 MyFitnessPal is one such famous app.
 It tracks calorie intake and calorie burn.
 It provides meal plans based on your goals.
 This in-app journal helps to get a better overview of your progress.

 You are eating well.
 Besides, you are exercising daily.
 Your routine is on track.
 However, no single sign of progress is visible.
+You may at times wonder how much more does muscle weigh than fat, but is unable to find.
 It’s time to see a doctor.
 Some health issues may be causing hindrance.
 One such factor may be thyroid problems.
 Certain medications may also cause weight gain.

 No matter how hard you try, weight gain occurs without a halt.
 Try to calm down and see a doctor.
 The doctor will help you to know any underlying issues.

 Your appetite may increase post-workout.
 Hence you go for packaged foods overcooked foods.
 Post-workout, you are left with little energy to make a meal.
 You fill up for the hunger by having chips, crackers, or cookies.
 Instead, opt for healthier choices.
 For instance, fruits and veggie sticks.
 Healthy fats and lean protein keep you fuller for longer.
 Hence fulfil this hunger in smaller portions.